Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-19-cockpit-and-dm-to-support-root-asset-creation-feature.md

 ticket: "CTM-1654"
 version: "1020.1.19"
 ---
-Previously, the Add Asset plugin could only create child assets within existing hierarchies through the subassets view.
-With this update, users can now create root-level assets and as well as the complete asset hierarchies based on predefined asset models.
-This enhancement provides greater flexibility creating asset hierarchies through the plugin interface.
+Previously, the add asset functionality in the subassets view only allowed to create child assets within existing hierarchies.
+With this change, users can now create root-level assets as well as complete asset hierarchies based on predefined asset models.
+This enhancement provides greater flexibility creating asset hierarchies through the UI.